 In the part on telecommunications, the study took into account the technologies and resources available in Brazil and what kind of technologies used in other countries could be applied in Brazil.
 As an initial strategy, the Brazilian Government has special interest in Advanced Metering Infrastructure deployment.

 As part of this study, in October 2010, a technical group visited the United States of America to gather information on Smart Grid issues.
 In general, it was detected that almost all telecommunication technologies deployed as support for Smart Grid functionalities could be applied for Brazil’s purposes.

+The ABRADEE/APTEL study group presented its study report in December 2011 to ANEEL, the national power regulator – Agência Nacional de Energia Elétrica.
+The study has focused in projecting the roll out of the Smart Grid functionalities over the entire Brazilian electric sector in a ten year period and forecasting the investments and benefits associated with these projections.
+The study used the database more than 50 distributions utilities that are associated of the project leaders and the projections are based on the real conditions of the Brazilian companies.

 A4.4 Telecommunication issues